James C. Coyne: Views

 Coyne has criticized the field of positive psychology and the research claiming that a positive attitude can impact one's health.
 He has also criticized studies which have concluded that personality traits are linked to an increased risk of cancer death.

 Coyne has stated that a 1970s study by Ellen Langer, which found that elderly people given plants to take care of lived longer than those who were not, would not have "much credibility today, nor would it meet the tightened standards of rigor."

 Coyne has also criticized studies that claimed to have shown that acceptance and commitment therapy was effective in reducing rehospitalization in cases of psychosis.
 In his article "Troubles in the Branding of Psychotherapies as "Evidence Supported'", Coyne stated:

-In 2015, Coyne attacked Gabriele Oettingen's book Rethinking Positive Thinking and accused Oettingen of aggressively promoting pseudoscience while ignoring other research in clinical psychology.
+In 2015, Coyne criticized Gabriele Oettingen's book Rethinking Positive Thinking and accused Oettingen of aggressively promoting pseudoscience while ignoring other research in clinical psychology.
 Coyne pointed out that as part of Oettingen's aggressive promotional campaign for her book, her own son created Wikipedia articles about her work.

-In 2017, Coyne attacked his co-editors at the Journal of Health Psychology, calling one a "disgusting old fart neoliberal hypocrite" and telling another to "f*** off.
-Let's get all this backchannel bullshit into the open, you ol' sleazebag".
-The disagreements were over the special issue on the PACE trial for chronic fatigue syndrome, which three of his co-editors considered to be too one-sided.
+In 2017, Coyne vituperated his co-editors at the Journal of Health Psychology, including George Davey Smith.
+The disagreements were over the special issue on the PACE trial for myalgic encephalomyelitis/chronic fatigue syndrome, which three of his co-editors considered to be too one-sided.